Raw Feeding Questions? I’ve Got Answers!

 Also, are you feeding more fatty sources of protein like pork or chicken?
 Try feeding leaner sources of protein like rabbit and venison.

-Can Kibble & Raw Meat Be Mixed/Fed Together?
+Raw Feeding FAQs: Can Kibble & Raw Dog Food Be Mixed/Fed Together?

 However, some dogs don’t do well with kibble and raw in the same meal and will have upset stomachs as a result.
-A reason for this may be the different speed at which kibble and raw food digest.
+A reason for this may be the different speed at which kibble and raw dog food are said to digest.

 A way around this potential challenge is to feed kibble and raw meat at different times of the day.
 You could feed kibble in the morning and raw at night, or vice versa.

-Certain cuts of meat (and veggies/fruits as well) have a very high purine content, which can contribute to urinary tract issues in dogs who are sensitive to purines, such as Dalmatians.
+Certain cuts of meat (and veggies/fruits as well) have a very high purine content.
+This can contribute to urinary tract issues in dogs who are sensitive to purines.

 How Can I Keep My Dog From Gulping Raw Meaty Bones?